Keyboard shortcuts

 Context

 Cerebro generates a personal dashboard.
-We need to decide the output format and how to serve it.
+The design must determine the output format and serving method.

 Decision